 charity: water is a non-profit organization bringing clean and safe drinking water to the people who need it.
 In just over five years, they have funded more than six thousand water projects in twenty developing countries.
 When complete, these projects will provide clean, safe drinking water for more than 2.5 million people.

 In January 2013, we sponsored a water project in India, where approximately 100,000,000 people lack clean water.
 We will include updates, photos and GPS coordinates of the exact community we are helping as the project is completed.

-Through Free The Children, we adopted a village in the Maasai Mara region of rural Kenya, where many children live in extreme poverty and face significant life challenges.
+Through WE, we adopted a village in the Maasai Mara region of rural Kenya, where many children live in extreme poverty and face significant life challenges.
 We are proud to have raised enough funds to build a one-room schoolhouse, pay a teacher’s wages, and construct a well to provide the community with fresh water.
 We also raised enough funds to provide all the textbooks and furniture needed at the school, as well as $200,000 worth of medical supplies.

 In 2014 we joined forces with the grassroots charity Jacob’s Ladder, The Canadian Foundation for the Control of Neurodegenerative Disease, which aims to benefit children by reducing occurrences of neurodegenerative disease through education, awareness, and research into ground breaking discoveries for diseases such as Autism, Rette’s Syndrome, epilepsy and Gaucher’s Disease.
 Their work has also made it possible for both women and men to be screened for a wide variety of genetic disorders.